Peepshow (album): Critical reception

+Peepshow was listed by Q magazine as one of the top 50 albums of 1988.

+The readers of Best music magazine rated it the 6th best album of the year.

+Retrospective

-Writing in the 2004 edition of The Rolling Stone Album Guide, Mark Coleman and Mac Randall gave Peepshow a rating of 2.5 stars out of five, saying that the album mixes "synthesizers and a lighter pop touch with the Banshees' trademark howl", but the combination "lacks spark".
-A 2014 retrospective review in The Telegraph praised the end result, saying that "lush, folk-rock orchestration produced perfect pop".
+AllMusic published a four-and-a-half -out-of-five-star review writing: "showcasing the band's [...] ability to always provide an accomplished variety of sound and approach while still recognizably maintaining a uniquely Banshees style -- Peepshow is the sound of a band reenergized".
+The 2004 edition of The Rolling Stone Album Guide gave Peepshow a rating of 2.5 stars out of five, saying that the album mixes "synthesizers and a lighter pop touch with the Banshees' trademark howl", but the combination "lacks spark".
+In contrast a 2014 review in The Daily Telegraph praised the record, saying that "lush, folk-rock orchestration produced perfect pop".

 Legacy

 Bloc Party later praised "Peek-a-Boo", which their singer Kele Okereke described: "It sounded like nothing else on this planet.
 This is just a pop song [...], but to me it sounded like the most current but most futuristic bit of guitar-pop music I've heard."
 DeVotchKa later covered "The Last Beat of My Heart" at the suggestion of Arcade Fire singer Win Butler.
-The Decemberists also listed "The Last Beat of My Heart" as one of their favorite Siouxsie and the Banshees' songs.
+Colin Meloy of The Decemberists also mentioned "The Last Beat of My Heart" as one of his favorite Siouxsie and the Banshees songs.
 Peepshow was also one of the albums Nic Offer of the band !!! ("Chk Chk Chk"), listened to the most during his formative years.
 Emel Mathlouthi recorded a rendition of "Rhapsody" as a one-off for French Television, saying that the lyrics were close to her.